anchore/syft/README.md

 You are invited to join us on June 15th, 11AM-Noon PT for our virtual open source meetup.

-Hosts Amy Bass from Docker Desktop and Christopher Phillips from Anchore OSS will explore how Docker Extensions for Docker Desktop is supporting open source projects and we’ll have the latest update on Syft: in-toto attestations.
+Hosts Amy Bass from Docker Desktop and Christopher Phillips from Anchore OSS will explore how Docker Extensions for Docker Desktop is supporting open source projects and we'll have the latest update on Syft: in-toto attestations.

 [Register here ->](https://get.anchore.com/anchore-oss-meetup-jun-15-2022/)